 - Read through the writing prompt in full.
-You may discuss briefly with the class the kinds of games they play at playtime.
-Emphasise to pupils that they do not have to write about an outdoor playground game, but could write about a game they play indoors.
-Explain the term 'wet play' if necessary. - Once the test has started, you should remind pupils after 5 minutes to start writing if they have not done so already.
+You should discuss with the class possible items to take, reminding them that they should be small and appropriate for a trip to Antarctica. - Once the test has started, you should remind pupils after 5 minutes to start writing if they have not done so already.
 You should give other time reminders as you feel appropriate, eg five minutes from the end. - Explain to pupils that if they have any problems they may ask for help.
-Remember you must not explore the writing prompt beyond the guidance provided here, nor structure the content of their written test work.
+Remember you must not explore the writing prompt, nor structure the content of their written test work.